DESIGN CONCEPT2026

 Similar projects and secondary literature:

-Begin with a vertical line, a stem.
+Begin with a vertical stem.
 The plane around it divides into four quadrants: top-right, top-left, bottom-right, bottom-left.
 In each quadrant five primitive strokes are available: two horizontals, one diagonal, one anti-diagonal, and one outer rail.
 A Cistercian numeral is a selection of these strokes: one decimal digit per quadrant, four digits per stem, every integer from $0$ to $9{,}999$ expressible as a single glyph.

 The historical system—call it medieval—assigns each digit $d \in \{0,\dots,9\}$ a fixed stroke pattern.
 The assignments are conventional: $1$ is a horizontal at the top of the stem, $2$ a horizontal further down, $3$ a diagonal connecting their endpoints.
-The ten shapes follow no compositional rule, they must be learned by rote.
-But the encoding is effective.
+The ten shapes follow no compositional rule; they must be learned by rote.
+Still, the encoding is effective.
 Write a numeral as a 4-tuple $(a_0, a_1, a_2, a_3)$, one digit per quadrant, and the code is the Cartesian product

 $$\begin{align} C \;\cong\; D^{4}, \quad |C| = |D|^{4} = 10^{4}. \end{align}$$